danpadcz/optee-rpi3-attack/README.md

 ### Pre-built

-Use the rpi3-sdcard.img that is in this git to flash OP-TEE on your Raspberry Pi.
+Use the rpi3-sdcard.img that on my [Google Drive](https://drive.google.com/file/d/1mFTzD9n8PTGCKyWPlkeIKQLPciuQbTHl/view?usp=sharing) to flash OP-TEE on your Raspberry Pi.

 ### Build it yourself